MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/geoxml-module/kmlscreenoverlayoptions-object.md

 ---
 title: "KmlScreenOverlayOptions Object | Microsoft Docs"
-description: Describes the KmlScreenOverlayOptions object, which contains screen overlay customization options, and lists the options. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the KmlScreenOverlayOptions Object that define the options for customizing screen overlays which includes the boolean properties belowNavigationBar and visible. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""